mcastorina/mcastorina.github.io/_posts/2023-05-13-not-leetcode.markdown

 writing) 18 challenges and 9 kata (small challenges).

+## Cryptopals

+[Cryptopals](https://www.cryptopals.com/) focuses on exercises that demonstrate attacks on real-world crypto.
+The goal is to build up knowledge of cryptosystems and how to attack them in order to instill defensive programming practices.

+## CS Primer

+[CS Primer](https://csprimer.com/) is a subscription platform for learning computer science by writing code.
+It is self paced and covers a wide range of advanced topics.
+Being a paid service, it mostly resembles university courses with access to a community of other enrolled students and office hours with the creator.

 ## More?

 These are just the ones I've encountered, if you know of others I'd love to